 - Your name, phone number, and NMU email

 - Your academic and professional background, especially any experience in writing centers or other instructional positions

 - Your interest in writing

-- Your perceived writing strengths and weaknesses
+- Your perceived strengths and weaknesses in writing

 - Your definition of professionalism in a university environment